danielmkarlsson/sc4reaper/README.md

 How to git:
 https://c0dereview.github.io/tutorial/2018/01/09/git-part-1/

-An FM synththat can be computer controlled:
+An FM synth that can be computer controlled:
 http://asb2m10.github.io/dexed/

 A safer Benjolin: